September 3, 2021

 - Unescorted children must cross at the corner with the Crossing Guard.

-- We are urging all parents within walking distance to please walk to the school as this alleviates so many of the safety issues at the school.
+- We urge all parents within walking distance to please walk to the school as this alleviates many of the safety issues at the school.

 11- Veteran’s Day [Schools Closed]

-5- Parent Teacher Conferences [1/2 Day for Students]
+3- Parent Teacher Conferences Remote [1/2 Day for Students]